-The busiest part runs across the way from Ocean Drive, so if you're looking for a quieter spot, you're best of hanging around the parts south of Fifth.
-You'll find far less development in this area — and also fewer shadows from the pesky sky-rise buildings spoiling your tan.
+The busiest part runs across the way from Ocean Drive, so if you’re looking for a quieter spot, you’re best off hanging around the parts south of Fifth.
+You’ll find far less development in this area and also fewer shadows from the pesky sky-rise buildings spoiling your tan.
 However, there is no better place for nightlife than Ocean Drive.

 What Is South Beach Known For?

 South Beach is known for its urbanism.
-There is a ton of things to do, a constant multitude of people looking for a party, and a bunch of fast exotic cars.
-Although, it's worth mentioning that traffic here is awful.
-You're much better off leaving the car at home and walking if you’re staying a short distance in one of the many beachside hotels.
+There are a ton of things to do, a constant multitude of people looking for a party, and a bunch of fast exotic cars.
+Although, it’s worth mentioning that traffic here is awful.
+You’re much better off leaving the car at home and walking if you’re staying a short distance in one of the many beachside hotels.

 It’s the most tourist-filled area of Miami Beach thanks to its consistent summery vibe, bountiful hotel beach clubs, and plenty of retail outlets and restaurants along Ocean Drive.
 Of course, you’ll have to be prepared to pay the somewhat excessive tourist prices.

 The restaurant’s prices along Ocean Drive are much higher than those in other parts of Miami and these had a big effect on our travel budget.